Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 Global variables are shared among all the theLanguage program executions.

+=== Sequence variables

+Sequence variables are shared among all the theLanguage programs of a given sequence (the sequence in which they are declared).
+They cannot be seen by programs associated to steps from other sequences.

-=== Persistent variables
+=== Step variables

-Persistent variables are local to the theLanguage program in which they are declared but are shared between all the executions of this program.
+Step variables are shared among all the instances of the theLanguage program in which they are declared but are not seen by other programs.

-=== Ephemeral variables
+=== Instance variables

-Ephemeral variables are local to the theLanguage program execution in which they are declared.
+Ephemeral variables are local to the instance of theLanguage program in which they are declared.
-So, if several executions (parallel or not) of the same program exist, each of these executions has its own version of these variables.
+So, if several instances (parallel or not) of the same program exist, each of them has its own version of these variables.

 === Variables with similar names